nightconcept/boba-site/project/boba-learn.md

 -   **Explore the official Boba Standard Library documentation.** Familiarize yourself with the rich set of tools and modules available to you.
 -   **Build a small, complete project from scratch.** Apply what you've learned to create something new, like a command-line tool or a simple web server.
 -   **Read through the source code of idiomatic Boba projects.** Learning from experienced developers is one of the fastest ways to deepen your understanding of best practices.
+-   **Join the community.** A programming language is its ecosystem and its community.
+Join our Discord server or forums to ask questions, share what you've learned, and connect with other Boba developers.